diegocortassa/super-flying-man-and-pig/README.md

 Download the Linux or Windows executable from [my web site](https://www.cortassa.net/sfmap/) or play the Web (Wasm) version in the browser [here](https://www.cortassa.net/sfmap/wasm/)

 ## building
-**Super flying man & Pig** can be compiled on every platform supported by Go Download and install the Go language for you system: https://go.dev/doc/install
+**Super flying man & Pig** can be compiled on every platform supported by Go.

+Download and install the Go language for you system:

+https://go.dev/doc/install

 Clone or download this repository:

 `git clone https://github.com/diegocortassa/super-flying-man-and-pig.git`